-(50) Staff members are responsible for contacting their Manager if they wish to access the support outlined in the policy or this procedure, related procedures and/or the Enterprise Agreement.

-(51) Staff members who have Family and Domestic Violence disclosed to them by a colleague are encouraged to refer the staff member to this policy and procedure and to encourage them to access support.
+- (52) Staff members are responsible for contacting their Supervisor and/or Manager, or People & Culture if they wish to access the support outlined in the Policy or this Procedure, related procedures and/or the Enterprise Agreement. - (53) Staff members who have Family and Domestic Violence disclosed to them by a colleague are encouraged to refer the staff member to this Policy and Procedure and to encourage them to access support.
+All staff must follow the confidentiality requirements outlined in Part D of this Policy.